cosdata/cosdata-public-docs/src/content/docs/features/search-relevance.md

 ## Hybrid Search

-Enhance search precision with our vector database, leveraging the power of combined sparse and dense vector searches to deliver highly relevant, context-rich results for complex queries.
+Enhance search precision and recall with Cosdata's hybrid search, leveraging the power of combined dense, sparse, and full-text (BM25) searches to deliver highly relevant, context-rich results for complex queries.

 ### How It Works